silviacasavola/home-chute/README.md

 * [three.js](https://threejs.org/)

 #### Design challenges
-One of the design challenges was creating a web app that was true to our vision of a simple, brutalist website with a cool graphic setup and a conscious an punctual use of colour.<br>
+One of the design challenges was creating a web app that was true to our vision of a simple, brutalist website with a cool graphic setup and a conscious and punctual use of colour.<br>
 The core idea was to create a cool engaging web experience regardless of the simplicity of the chosen topic.<br>
 From the get-go we had a clear idea of how the app should look like from the typographical point of view: the juxtaposition of a bold grotesk font and an italic serif.
-The idea was to pair the textual elements with illustrations of the various formats of pasta, in a "wireframe" style.<br>
+The idea was to pair the textual elements with illustrations of the various formats of pasta, drawn in a "wireframe" style.<br>
-One of the challenges that came up during the illustration process was making sure they looked in line with the rest of the website, not being too organically realistic - which would clash with the overall look - or geometrically rigid - which would make the pieces look stiff when falling and piling up.<br>
+One of the challenges that came up during the illustration process was making sure they looked in line with the rest of the website, not being too organically realistic - which would clash with the overall look - or geometrically rigid, which would make the pieces look stiff when falling and piling up.<br>
 * *inserire foto dei diversi tipi di illustrazioni di pasta*
 <br>
 From the perspective of HTML and CSS design it wasn't easy to fit all of the information in as few HTML documents as possible.<br>